PromyLOPh/guix-hpc-website/posts/activity-report-2018.md

 Guix-HPC is a collaborative effort to bring reproducible software deployment to scientific workflows and high-performance computing (HPC).
-Guix-HPC builds upon the [GNU Guix](https://www.gnu.org/software/guix/) software deployment tool and aims to make it a better tool to HPC practitioners and scientists concerned with reproducible research.
+Guix-HPC builds upon the [GNU Guix](https://www.gnu.org/software/guix/) software deployment tool and aims to make it a better tool for HPC practitioners and scientists concerned with reproducible research.

 Guix-HPC was launched in September 2017 as a joint software development